MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 THREAD ffffe001d3a27040  Cid 10f0.17f4  Teb: 000000ee6cf9d000 Win32Thread: 0000000000000000 RUNNING on processor 0
 ```

 To view more information about the thread that is running, type [**!thread**](-thread.md).
-Information similar to the following should be displayed:
+Information similar to the following should be displayed.

 ```syntax cmd
 0: kd> !thread